Southwest Houston Environmental Justice Tours

 Southwest Houston Environmental Justice Tours is a project organized by artist Naomi Kuo, and the Mosaic Learning Center.
 The project aims to bring greater awareness to the intersections of race, class and environmental issues in Southwest Houston through interactive group learning experiences.
 The project invites diverse members of the local community to learn and engage together.

-Participants will be brought to sites of environmental and historical importance in Southwest Houston, where they have the opportunity to hear from local organizations and environmental advocates, and to process the information collectively through artmaking and interfaith spiritual practices.
+Participants journey to sites of environmental and historical importance in Southwest Houston, where they have the opportunity to hear from local organizations and environmental advocates, and to process the information collectively through artmaking and interfaith spiritual practices.
 Illustrated educational pamphlets provide further background information about the sites, outline the tour contents, and introduce opportunities for action.

 November 15 - Community Park Day